AtsukoCoffey/healthy-food-club/README.md

 * Google Fonts
 > Used for all the fonts used in this project and to compare potential fonts.

-* Google Map - MAPS.IE
+* Google Maps - MAPS.IE
 > Used for the map of the venue in "Where to find us" section

 * tinify - Smart WebP, PNG and JPEG Compression for Faster Websites